jbloomlab/seqneut-pipeline/README.md

 It is expected that you may have to perform several iterations of running and fixing QC failures.
 The pipeline will only run to completion when all all QC filters are passed.

+## Rendering HTML plots and notebooks in docs
+If the pipeline runs to completion, it will create HTML documentation with plots of the overall titers, per-serum titer analyses, and per-plate analyses in a docs subdirectory, which will typically named be `./docs/` (if you use suggested key in configuration YAML).
+This HTML documentation can be rendered via [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) from the `./docs/` directory.

 ## Test example and testing via GitHub Actions
 The [./test_example](test_example) subdirectory contains a small test example that illustrates use of the pipeline.